jenningstcj/Elm-Workshop/readme.md

 ### Setup the Elm Architecture

-Then make src/Main.elm for your Elm application and set it up with the basic Elm Architecture for Html.App.Program:
+Then create a src/Main.elm file for your Elm application and set it up with the basic Elm Architecture for Html.program:

 ```
 module Main exposing (..)

 import Html exposing (Html, div, p, text)
-import Html.App

 -- MAIN